TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 17/Job 17.16.md

 ---

-It shall go down to the bars of Sheol, When once there is rest in the dust.
+Shall it go down with me to the gates of Sheol, or descend together into the dust?"